 A Taste of Memory: Journeying Through Kraków and My Mother's Kitchen

-Kraków surprises me.
-I don’t expect to feel such a strong emotional connection to my adopted Polish mother, Maxine, when I arrive in Poland for the first time.
-My mother was a smart, faithful, a good listener, and loved to laugh.
+So I don’t expect to feel such a strong emotional connection to my mother when I arrive in Poland for the first time.
+She passed away 28 years ago when she was 56 years young, and I still had my whole life ahead of me.
+My mother was wise, a good listener, and loved to laugh.
 She went through multiple bouts of cancer but somehow stayed strong through all of it.
 She had dozens of VHS tapes that she watched all the time with comedies on them.
 She knew laughter was the best medicine, and her videotape stash was legendary.

-All these memories make me curious about the foods that were on my mother’s plate when she was a child.
+All these memories of home rush back to me as I walk through the Krakòw’s Old Town.
+They make me curious about the foods that were on my mother’s plate when she was a child.
 Unfortunately, it was a subject that never came up.
-My mother was busy raising a family and we didn’t carve out nearly enough time for her to share her childhood stories.
+She was busy raising a family and I was a typical teenager who felt that my parents didn’t understand me.
+Kevin and I started dating when I was only 14 and we moved away from our hometown when I was 19.
+I regret that my mother and I didn’t carve out enough time for her to share her childhood stories.
 So many things I’ll never know.
-But as I continue walking through Old Town, I breathe deeply and consume the connection to family and tradition.
-Eventually we stop at a place to get the stuffed cabbage and tomato sauce of my youth.
+But as I continue walking through these nearly 800 year old streets, I breathe in the connection to family and tradition.
+Eventually Kevin and I stop at a place to eat the stuffed cabbage and tomato sauce of my youth.
 The sight and the smell and the taste create the magic to transport me to my mother’s cheerful lemon yellow kitchen and I am a child again surrounded by the flavors of love.

 This is what travel gives to me.